nthakur34/critterpark/hw11/README.md

     functions in the classes work as they should.
 Make sure to scroll up to see what each input does.

-We chose .03 as the mutation factor, and .1 for the crossover factor.
+Chose .03 as the mutation factor, and .1 for the crossover factor.

 Warning: FarmUI does not have a unitTest since it doesnt act as an object, but rather it simply acts upon a map of critters passed onto it. it also uses its